ordercloud-api/release-notes/content/blogs/xp-is-not-database.md

 ## **Never, *ever* store highly sensitive data**.

 Don’t put passwords in `XP`.
-As for credit card numbers, it’s not only a bad idea, it’s a violation of our terms & conditions.
+As for credit card numbers, it’s not only a bad idea, it’s a violation of our terms and conditions.

 ## Remember that OrderCloud.io is not a complete solution.